oasis-tcs/openc2-oc2ls/oc2ls.md

 Command Arguments, defined in [Section 3.3.1.4](#3314-command-arguments), MAY be extended.

 **Example:**
-In this example Command, the extended Argument, `direction`, is defined within the Stateless Packet Filtering Profile and referenced using the property name slpf.
+In this example Command, the extended Argument, `direction`, is defined within the Stateless Packet Filtering Profile which is referenced using the property name slpf.

 ```json
 {